citp/privacy-policy-historical/j/ju/jus/justupit.com.md

-> *The following text is extracted and transformed from the justupit.com privacy policy that was archived on 2018-10-07.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181007174450id_/http%3A//justupit.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the justupit.com privacy policy that was archived on 2019-12-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20191227065312id_/https%3A//justupit.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy - Just Up It

+## Privacy Policy:

 Jim Butler (" **Jim** ") operates justupit.com and may operate other websites.
 It is Jim’s policy to respect your privacy regarding any information we may collect while operating our websites.